BaderLab/GenAnT/2-GeneratingGeneModels/README.md

    --isoforms isoforms.tsv
    ```

    The output of TOGA contains many informative files that describe the performance of the annotation, with the main output being query_annotations.bed.
 This is a BED12 formatted file that contains the annotations with their predicted orthologs.
-In order to continue with this file, it will have to be converted to GTF format.
+In order to continue with this file, it will have to be converted to GTF and then gff format.
 This can be done using tools from the [comparative genomics toolkit](https://github.com/ComparativeGenomicsToolkit).
 First, convert the BED file to a Gene Prediction or "GenePred" file, a table file format often used with the UCSC Genome Browser.
 This serves as a temporary format that can then be converted to a GTF file using another tool in the toolkit.
-The code is as follows:
+Lastly, we use gffread to convert this output into a consistently formatted gff3 file for `3-CombineAndFilter` The code is as follows:

    ```
    bedToGenePred toga_output_directory/query_annotation.bed toga_output_directory/query_annotation.genePred